Dirac surface states in magnonic analogs of topological crystalline insulators

 Figure \ref{fig:current} shows the conductivity $\kappa_{xx} = {\rm Re}\left[\langle J_{x} \rangle\right]/(g\mu_{\rm B}E_{x})$ as a function of temperature $T$.
-We can see that the coefficient is a monotonically increasing function of temperature.
+We can see that the conductivity is a monotonically increasing function of temperature.
 In the zero-temperature limit, $\kappa_{xx}$ should become zero as magnons cannot be excited, whereas it appears to be nonzero.
 This is due to a finite size effect.
-Here, we note that an electric field also induces the polarization of magnons~\cite{Nambu20} due to the imbalance of the density of states of $(100)$ and $(\bar{1}00)$ surfaces.

-Magnons acquire the AC phase by the electric field, as discussed above.
-On the other hand, electric-field-induced DM interaction due to the superexchange mechanism~\cite{Liu-Vignale11, Katsura05}, which is proportional to the strength of the electric field, also adds a phase to magnons via the spin-orbit interaction.
-The form of the phase is identical to that of the AC phase as in Eq.~(\ref{eq:ACphase}), and thus we cannot tell them apart.
-The spin-orbit interaction itself in a vacuum is quite small.
-However, the interaction can be drastically enhanced in solids as we observed a variety of phenomena originating from the spin-orbit interaction.
-Indeed, the AC phase is observed in a single-crystal yttrium iron garnet~\cite{Zhang14}.
-It implies that the energy current induction discussed above is in the observable range.
+We expect that the response discussed here is within the observable range because the AC phase due to an electric field has been observed in experiments, e.g., in a single-crystal yttrium iron garnet~\cite{Zhang14, comment_AC}.

-{\it Candidate material CrI$_{3}$.}--- Let us consider another model describing a magnetic compound CrI$_{3}$~\cite{McGuire15,Huang17,Huang18,Chen18,Sivadas18,Soriano19,Ubrig19} and point out that it is a candidate material for MAFTI.
+{\it Another model: CrI$_{3}$.}--- Let us consider another model describing a magnetic compound CrI$_{3}$~\cite{McGuire15,Huang17,Huang18,Chen18,Sivadas18,Soriano19,Costa20,Soriano20,Ubrig19} and point out that it is a candidate material for MAFTI.
 Here, CrI$_{3}$ is a van der Waals material in which the magnetic moments are carried by Cr$^{3+}$ ions with electronic configuration $3d^3$ forming a honeycomb lattice structure.
 The spin magnitude of each Cr$^{3+}$ ion is $S=3/2$.
 The crystal structure of the stacked honeycomb lattice magnet CrI$_{3}$ is monoclinic (rhombohedral) at a high (low) temperature.
 The Hamiltonian of CrI$_{3}$ with the monoclinic structure illustrated in Fig.~\ref{fig:HoneycombTCImono}(a) is given by

 Here, $\langle ij \rangle_\gamma$ ($\gamma=x,$ $y,$ $z$) denotes a pair of the nearest neighbor sites $i$ and $j$ on the $x$-, $y$-, and $z$-bonds which are colored with red, green, and blue in Fig.~\ref{fig:HoneycombTCImono}(a), respectively.
 The contribution from the $z$-bond in the $l$th layer is written as